10 Habits That Will Make You Smarter

 Acquiring and practicing new habits might not always be easy.

-However, it is not impossible because becoming smart is a continuous process that every human shouldn’t give up on.
+However, it is not impossible because becoming smart is a continuous process every human shouldn’t give up on.

 Constantly invest in habits that will make you smarter, be proud, and celebrate your progress.